DLR-RM/BlenderProc/examples/semantic_segmentation/README.md

   "module": "loader.BlendLoader",
   "config": {
     "path": "<args:1>",
-    "load_from": "/Object"  # load all objects from the scene file }
+    "load_from": "objects"  # load all objects from the scene file }
 }
 ```